nwgat/nodejs-rtorrent-installer/README.md

 # Install
 * `git clone https://github.com/nwgat/nodejs-rtorrent-installer.git && cd nodejs-rtorrent-installer`
 * `chmod +x nodejs-rtorrent-installer-ubuntu.sh && ./nodejs-rtorrent-installer-ubuntu.sh`
-* then follow the instructions
+* then follow the on screen instructions

 # Tip:
 * if you want access to files from /home/rtorrent/rtdl